 After 41 years, an artist reunites with missing work

-ARVADA, Colo. — It’s the second time Judy Vigil’s colcha embroidery has been part of an exhibition the Arvada Center — and it’s the first time she’s seen it.
+ARVADA, Colo. — It’s the second time Judy Vigil’s colcha embroidery has hung on the walls of the Arvada Center — and it’s the first time she’s seen it.

 In 1982, Vigil’s work was part of a traditional fiber arts exhibit of the San Luis Valley featuring artists from Saguache, Capulin and San Luis.
 Vigil wasn’t invited — or even notified her art was in the show.

-Nor were other women whose colcha embroidery works were in the 1982 exhibition.
-They’d participated in a rural folk art revival group sponsored by a Denver foundation who later exhibited and sold some of the works, including to the Arvada Center.
+Nor were the other women whose colcha embroidery works were in the 1982 exhibition.
+They’d participated in a rural folk art revival group sponsored by a Denver foundation who later exhibited and sold some of the works, including to the Arvada Center — all without informing the artists.

 “I made a lot of colchas, and I don’t know where they went,” said Vigil, who was part of the Virginia Neal Blue Resource Center for Colorado Women’s colcha embroidery cottage industry project in San Luis in the late 1970s.
 The Center supplied materials and instruction for colcha embroidery artists in an effort to create economic viability.
 Vigil said she was paid minimally for some of the works, and that the majority essentially disappeared.